Desktop Kaby Lake

 Info

-Settings relating to the kernel, for us we'll be enabling the following:
+Settings relating to the kernel, for us we'll be changing the following:

 More in-depth Info